Experts in sustainable packaging

 Compostable

-The criteria for the industrial compostability of packaging are set out in the European standard EN 13432.
-EN 13432 requires the compostable plastics to disintegrate after 12 weeks and completely biodegrade after six months.
-That means that 90 percent of the plastic material will have been converted to CO2.
-Home compostable works under different and more challenging conditions but in the same time.
-So, every compostable plastic can bio degrade, but not every biodegradable plastic can be used for the compost at home nor the industrial one.
+Industrial compostability of packaging criteria are set out in the European standard EN 13432.
+It requires the compostable plastics to disintegrate after 12 weeks and completely biodegrade after six months.
+That means that 90% of the plastic material will have been converted to CO2.
+Not to be confused with home compostability which works under different and more challenging conditions.
+So, every compostable plastic can bio degrade, but not every biodegradable plastic can be used for the compost at home nor industrial composting.
+Compostable plastics are made from polylactic acid (PLA).
+PLA is made from dextrose, a sugar produced by plants.
+Currently, the most common raw material for PLA is field corn.
+Compostable plastics are the best choice for food specific items that will have food residue in it after use, e.g. teabags or coffee pads.

 Due to the rapid evolution of the sustainability into the packaging sector as well as local differences of recycling processes and law, information provided within this document are for information only.